Baby (Royal Republic song)

-"Baby" is a single by Swedish rock band, Royal Republic.
-It is the second single off of their third studio album, Weekend Man.
-The single was released, along with its music video on 15 January 2016.
+"Baby" is a song by Swedish rock band, Royal Republic.
+It was released as the second single from their third studio album, Weekend Man.
+The single was released along with a music video on 15 January 2016.

 The single was the first song by the band to chart, and the first work of theirs to chart in the United States.
-"Baby" reached number 15 in the U.S. Mainstream Rock charts and number 38 in the Rock Airplay charts in September 2017.
+"Baby" reached number 15 in the U.S. Mainstream Rock chart and number 38 in the Rock Airplay chart in September 2017.

 Critical reception

-In a staff article for KDOT, they described the track as having "a a distinctly 70’s rock sound that was common right before the big hair movement".
+In a staff article for KDOT, they described the track as having "a a distinctly 70's rock sound that was common right before the big hair movement".

 Music video

-A music video for the single was also released on 15 January 2016.
+A music video was released alongside the single on 15 January 2016.
 The video features the band performing at a roller disco.
 In an interview with Louder Sound, the band described the music video as "super speed roller disco thunder show".

 Live performances

-The band first recorded a live version of the track on 3 June 2016 at Crypt Studio in London.
+The band recorded a live version of the track on 3 June 2016 at Crypt Studio in London.